TulaUnogi/cat-beans-cafe/README.md

 - <b>Roger Pfäffli</b>, Code Institute Alumnus for explaining on Slack how to set up development and DEBUG variables in env.py
 - <b>[Coding Yaar](https://codingyaar.com/shorts/bootstrap-navbar-toggler-color-change/)</b> for Bootstrap navbar toggler colour change tutorial
 - <b>[May.D from Stack Overflow](https://stackoverflow.com/questions/50439356/django-date-validation-help-needed)</b> for date validation
+- <b>Tutors Jason and Oisin</b> for pointing me in the good direction and helping with understanding the code
+- <b>My mentor Narender</b> for the patience and all the help and support

 ##### [ Back to Top ](#table-of-contents)